 In 2015, Hospital Socorro de lo Alto became an official hospital, meeting all requirements for designation as a non-governmental organization (NGO).
 In 2016, the hospital met all the requirements of the Honduran College of Medicine to become a Category II hospital.
-It has twenty-six beds, three operating rooms, a pre-operating suite, a recovery room, central sterilizing facilities, an emergency room, laboratory, radiology suite, labor and delivery services, and a pharmacy.
+It has twenty-six beds, four operating rooms, a pre-operating suite, a recovery room, central sterilizing facilities, an emergency room, laboratory, radiology suite, labor and delivery services, and a pharmacy.
 The hospital has a 24/7 physician and staff on site and is supported by American teams who serve on short term mission trips providing specialty care that would not otherwise be available.

 About Our Work

 In 2019-March, 2020, 21 North American teams representing various medical and dental specialties, as well as construction and Vacation Bible School teams, went on short-term mission trips to the hospital.
 The teams served at the hospital in Sula, as well as in the rural and mountain villages.

 Medical team specialties include orthopaedics, Ob-Gyn, general surgery, ENT, GI, urology, ophthalmology, podiatry and dentistry.

 Our Mountain Ministry teams consist of three specialties: Medical, Dental, and Women’s care.
 These teams are comprised of doctors, nurse practitioners, dentists, team members and hospital staff who go into surrounding villages to provide care to those who cannot travel to the hospital.

 In total, these teams saw over 6,000 patients with 602 surgeries performed.

 Construction teams support the hospital and surrounding communities with maintenance and improvement projects.

 Our teams also use this as an opportunity to share the Gospel to help open doors to not just physical healing, but spiritual healing as well.